microsoft/fhir-server-samples/README.md

 This respository contains example applications and scenarios that show use of the [FHIR Server for Azure](https://github.com/Microsoft/fhir-server) and the [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis).

 The scenario is meant to illustrate how to connect a web application to the FHIR API.
-When deployed with the Open Source FHIR server novel features such as the SMART on FHIR Active Directory Proxy are demonstrated:
+When deployed with the Open Source FHIR server novel features, such as the SMART on FHIR Active Directory Proxy, are demonstrated:

 ![Open Source FHIR server samples scenario](images/fhir-server-samples-oss.png)